Updated: Feb 7

 Having a better understading of the reasons behind the anger is fundamental to moving forward in a healthy way.

 Examples of reasons that may come up, could be that some injustice or mistreatment is occurring or re occurring.
 This is what we then explore and express.

 3) Focus on expressing the reason(s) for the anger not the anger itself.

 Many of us, as children, did not experience a time when someone said to us “you did so and so and it made me angry, I did not expect it of you.
 I would like to discuss this with you, so we can move forward”.
 This is a healthy way to express anger.

 It takes practice to express our anger in a healthy way, but trying it out is the first place to start and it gets easier.
 The words may start out loud but as we let go of the fear of powerlessness, we choose different words and tones.

-The discussion can be done face to face, on telephone, WhatsApp or text messages etc. Sometimes we can express our anger through art, music, drama, humour, dance etc. We can continue to fine tune our own creative Self expression.
+For our own self, we can express our anger through art, music, drama, humour, dance etc. We can continue to fine tune our own creative Self expression.

 We can learn to feel angry and express the reasons, not the anger.
 We can focus on letting go, rather than wanting to be right.
 We can focus on the reasons for the anger and discuss these reasons, letting the other person know how we feel, how we felt.